game-ai-platform-team/tira-ai-platform/docs/admin_manual.md

 ### Updating the project
 The standard workflow for updating the project is done through `buildrun.sh`.
 Push your changes into the tira-ai-platform repository and run the script.
 If you want to implement changes locally, simply implement them and run the script.

+## HPC
+The project utilises a high-performance computing (HPC) environment from the University of Helsinki.